What Is Conflict Coaching? | Goals & Benefits | Your Coaching Session | Testimonials | Logistics & Costs | Questions?

 - “My coaching session was a gentle, practical, conversational exploration of what was important on all sides of my issue.
 Tony was able to get me to envision a different scenario that would not trigger me.”

 - “I felt comfortable with my coach and she really distilled my issue into one I could better understand.
 My session was a nice balance of care and curiosity combined with a focus on the practical.”

 - “Awesome session.
 Sheryl made me think of things that hadn’t occurred to me.
 She helped me come up with actions I could take that were well within my comfort zone.”

-- Sessions are one hour long and can be in person at our Civic Center office or by telephone.
+- Sessions are 1.5 hours and can be held in person or by telephone.

 - Sessions are scheduled at your convenience: Monday through Friday, 9am – 6pm, Saturday and Sunday, 9am to 2pm.

 - Click here to open a case and request your conflict coaching session.

 Primary Contact: Sarah Moss, Mediation and Training Coordinator, email@example.com